CiscoDevNet/cml-community/node-definitions/openbsd/README.md

 # Create a qcow2 OpenBSD VM

 ## Create the VM

+Resources required for initially building the VM can differ from the resources required for running an instance of that VM in CML.

-As resources in CML are generally scarce I suggest starting with a fairly minimal configuration for a VM:
+As resources in CML are generally scarce I suggest starting with a fairly minimal configuration while building the VM.
+Although it's generally possible to increase the resources at runtime it's hard to decrease them.

 * RAM: 1GB
 * Disk: 8GB
-* CPU: Single
+* CPU: 1
-* Network: single interface with Internet access
+* Network: single interface with Internet access (used to install patches and upgrades)

+When running an instance of this VM in CML it is possible (and even likely) that you will add aditional network interfaces or increase the RAM or Disk space.
+RAM, Disk, and Network are all easily increased in your CML config.

+During the install process OpenBSD will either install a single-CPU kernel or a multi-CPU kernel.
+If you want to use a multi-CPU kernel you will need to create the VM with more than one CPU.
+It is possible to change the kernel after the fact but it's easier to just create the VM with more than one CPU.
+As this is a destined for a lab environment I suggest creating the VM with only one CPU.

-Although I used VMWare to build this image it should be equally difficult or easier to use other platforms (VirtualBox, QEMU, KVM, etc).
+Although I used VMWare to build this image it should be mostly the same to use other platforms (VirtualBox, QEMU, KVM, etc).

 ## Install OpenBSD